 It’s fun to visit the Truman Presidential Library on May 8, Harry’s Birthday, for free admission and free cake and punch.

 But to really celebrate Harry’s birthday, stop in for ice cream at Clinton’s Soda Fountain on the square in downtown Independence where the future president worked as a teenager.
 He swept floors and scooped ice cream and all the odd jobs one would expect.
 His favorite treat with a butterscotch sundae with chocolate ice cream.

 Then step next door to “Wild About Harry,” a modern era haberdashery saluting one of Truman’s many failed careers.
 Wild About Harry is not a souvenir shop, although some Truman souvenirs are available.
 Check out the collection of presidential bobbleheads as well as clocks and coasters with some of Harry’s best sayings.

 Looking for cuff links made from football leather?
 High-end model airplanes?
 Bar tools for the man-cave?
-Or a hand-crafted walking stick or a cane like that which Harry used strolling the streets of Independence?
+Or a hand-crafted walking still like that Harry used when strolling the streets of Independence?
 That’s the type of product you’ll find at Wild About Harry.

-It’s just a fun place to look around and explore, for men and women, but truly a great place to buy local and celebrate Harry Truman’s lively presence in Independence.
+It’s just a fun place to look around and explore, but truly a great place to buy local and celebrate Harry Truman’s lively presence in Independence, Missouri.

 You might want to have lunch at the Courthouse Exchange Restaurant, a feature in Independence since 1899.
 Harry often ate there.
 Or give Dixon’s Chili a try on Highway 40.
 The 33rd POTUS loved that place as well and they have his favorite recipe on the menu yet today.